Christian Yelich Player Props: Brewers vs. Athletics

 Christian Yelich At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 76th, his on-base percentage ranks 41st, and he is 111th in the league in slugging.
+- Among qualifying batters in MLB action, he ranks 88th in batting average, 42nd in on-base percentage, and 113th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.